rameshsd/Ranjita/README.md

-Muzammil dafedar | Full stack developer
+Ranjita Hebbal | Web developer
 ==========================

 Hello and welcome to the code for my personal site!
 I've made it public so you can get a sense of how I go about front end development.